 A neuromuscular dentist: Putting it all together

-So, what is a neuromuscular dentist?
+So, what is a TMJ dentist?
 A neuromuscular dentist is a pioneer who utilizes technology to identify, quantify, and treat a very real physical problem.
-See your local neuromuscular dentist, Dr. Deldar, for all your TMJ problems.
-Deldar Dental serve the areas of Noblesville and Indianapolis, IN.
+See Dr. Deldar, TMJ dentist in Noblesville IN for all your TMJ problems.
 We have patients from surrounding areas such as Fishers, Carmel, Indianapolis, and Westfield.
 Contact us if you have any questions.